bogdankrutoi123/integral/README.md

-# my_projects
+# Integral
-there are projects I've done on my programmist's way.
+there is my first serious project — multimodular program of calculating an area between e^x+2, -1/x and -2/3*(x+1).